-On 7th April, government launched the Phase 1 of its Stimuluspredict strength, wPackage totalling SAT\$66.3 million focusing on health, privatebut with the curresector, food security in the agriculture sectors, securing thebut with the currepurchasing power of people; and a multisectoral programme.national response.SAT\$40.8 of the SAT\$66.3 million was secured from develop-national response.SAT\$40.8 of the SAT\$66.3 million was secured from develop-securing debt,Samoa's approach similar to past disasters, is that borrowingis only as a last resort when there are no other options.
+On 7th April, government launched the Phase 1 of its Stimulus Package totalling SAT\$66.3 million focusing on health, private sector, food security in the agriculture sectors, securing the purchasing power of people; and a multisectoral programme. national response.
+SAT\$40.8 of the SAT\$66.3 million was secured from development partners.
+While some have flagged fears of rising debt, Samoa's approach similar to past disasters, is that borrowing is only as a last resort when there are no other options.

 On 26 May, the 2nd Phase of the Government's Stimulus Package was announced totalling SAT\$32 million with more targeted support for social protection measures to the vulnerable groups.
 These included for the first time ever, provision of 'unemployment' subsidies for those who have lost jobs or have reduced hours because of the COVID-19.
-Other notable features include, SAT100 additional one off cash support to Senior Citizens and a SAT\$15 tala increase bringing monthly cash benefit to SAT \$160; release of funding directly to 'vulnerable groups' organisations such as the Home for the Elderly, several Disability Organisations and schools and a mental health respite care home; increased financing to schools and extension of support for reduced water and electricity rates for households and businesses.
+Other notable features include, SAT100 additional one off cash support to Senior Citizens and a SAT\$15 tala increase bringing monthly cash benefit to SAT \$160; release of funding directly to 'vulnerable groups' organisations such as the Home for the Elderly, several Disability Organisations and schools and a mental health respite care home; increased financing to schools and extension of support for reduced water and electricity rates for households and busi-

 312. The Government of Samoa is working with the UN system and partners to provide analysis on the current situation especially on the socio-economic impacts to best inform the short medium and long term plans to respond to COVID-19.
-There is already evidence that some of the due to the impacts of COVID-19.
+There is already evidence that some of the remained open to cargo and supply ships but with quaran- positive progress reported in this review will regress due to the impacts of COVID-19.
 The reallocation also of funds will have impact on progress for some of the goals.
 Overall, government will focus on targeted assistance to the informal sector in particular the recently unemployed; invest in current employment initiatives in the agriculture and informal sector while building food security.
 There will be efforts to look closely at the national social protection framework and implement the social protection programme.
 The community engagement and food security considerations continue, including also addressing the issues of violence against women and children given the increase in reported cases.

-313. The challenge is; while with cyclones we can at least predict strength, when it will hit and when it will leave, but with the current COVID-19 situation, there are significant uncertainties that will impact the effectiveness of the national response.
+313. The challenge is; while with cyclones we can at least predict strength, when it will hit and when it will leave, but with the current COVID-19 situation, there are significant uncertainties that will impact the effectiveness of the